Chanukah was a miraculous military victory, but a tiny cruse of oil proved more miraculous and enduring in the memory of the Jewish people.

 They then asked for a Jewish volunteer to perform the sacrifice.
 One stepped forward.
 As he approached the altar Matisyahu stabbed him to death.

 Chaos broke out.
 The Greek army attempted to subdue the crowd, but the Jews were armed and slaughtered the entire Greek patrol.
 There was no turning back now.

 Matisyahu had five sons, all of whom were people of great organizational leadership as well as pious, committed Jews: Johanan (Yochanan), Simon (Shimon), Jonathan (Yonason), Judah (Yehudah) and Eleazar.

 They ran to the caves and organized an army – not to fight an open war, but a guerilla war.
 Originally they organized of force of about 3,000 men.
 Eventually it grew to 6,000 and never reached more than 12,000 men.

 The General of the Army was the great Judah, known to the world as Judah the Maccabee (or Judas Maccabaeus as he was called in Shakespeare’s Love’s Labor’s Lost).
-“Maccabaeus” is the Greek word for hammer, but the Jews took it, as Jews are wont to do, and made it Jewish by declaring that “Maccabee” stood for the first four letters in Exodus 15:11, meaning, “Who is like You, God?” — which was said by Moses and the people after the miraculous drowning of the Egyptians at the Sea of Reeds.
+“Maccabaeus” is the Greek word for hammer, but the Jews took it, and made it Jewish by declaring that “Maccabee” stood for the first four letters in Exodus 15:11, meaning, “Who is like You, God?” — which was said by Moses and the people after the miraculous drowning of the Egyptians at the Sea of Reeds.